kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 Tempo Distributor service.
 For the previous example, this value will be `tempo-smm-distributor.tempo.svc.cluster.local:9411`.

-Now, you need to configure the `in_cluster_url` setting from Kiali to access the Jaeger API.
+Now, you need to configure the `internal_url` setting from Kiali to access the Jaeger API.
 You can point to the `16685` port to use GRPC or `16686` if not.
 For the given example, the value would be `http://tempo-ssm-query-frontend.tempo.svc.cluster.local:16685`.